humanmade/hm-is-admin/README.md

 ### 1.4.0 ###
 * Added `composer.json` so package can be loaded as a composer library.
 * Fixed version constant in main plugin file and updated plugin description.
+* Updated plugin to more current coding standards.

 ### 1.3.1 ###
 * Fixed typo in function call for `get_cap_name()` which caused fatals